The correspondence induced on the pillowcase by the earring tangle: Context and Implications

 Such a decomposition gives rise to the pair of Lagrangian immersions (omitting $D^3$ from the notation):

-It is natural to consider the associated Lagrangian Floer theory of these two Lagrangians, in particular because $P^*$ is a surface and therefore some of the subtle arguments about moduli spaces of $J$-holomorphic disks in its Lagrangian-Floer theory can be replaced by simpler differential topology arguments \cite{Abouzaid_Fuk_surface,SRS}.
+It is natural to consider the associated Lagrangian Floer theory of these two Lagrangians, in particular because $P^*$ is a surface and therefore some of the subtle arguments about moduli spaces of $J$-holomorphic disks in its Lagrangian Floer theory can be replaced by simpler differential topology arguments \cite{Abouzaid_Fuk_surface,SRS}.

 The presence of at least one arc-type component in $R_\pi(T)$ for any 2-tangle $T$ in the 3-ball motivates the use of wrapped Floer homology $HW(R_\pi(T_1), R_\pi(T_2))$ inside $P^*$.
 See Section~\ref{sec:future_directions} for a further discussion about the wrapped Fukaya category of the pillowcase.